IamBogdan/2048web/README.md

 ```
 and open ```index.html``` in your web browser.

+Also you could go to [releases](https://github.com/IamBogdan/2048web/releases) and download latest stable release.

 ## Browser support

 **Warning: this app does not support any version of IE. Use modern chromium-based browser for best game experience.**